robindavidgames/ci-project02/README.md

 ### Media
 * Favicon is "Perspective dice 6 faces 1 icon" by Delapouite under CC BY 3.0.
 Taken from [Game-Icons.net](https://game-icons.net/1x1/delapouite/perspective-dice-six-faces-one.html) (update this with a transparent background and smaller margins)
+* All game text is my own original content.